-Technoarete Transactions on Advances in Computer Applications in Technology (TTACAT) fully open access journals and books, covering the areas of agriculture, food science and nutrition.
-TTACAT views open access to research as essential to ensure the rapid and efficient communication of research findings.
+Technoarete Transactions on Modern Veterinary Science and Veterinary Medicines (TTMVSVM) fully open access journals and books, covering the areas of Veterinary Science and Veterinary Medicines.
+TTMVSVM views open access to research as essential in order to ensure the rapid and efficient communication of research findings.

 Open access publications are freely and permanently available online to anyone with an internet connection.
 Unrestricted use, distribution and reproduction in any medium is permitted, provided the author/editor is properly attributed.